havocp/xsbt-wiki/Migrating-from-SBT-0.7.x-to-0.10.x.md

 Web application support was split out into a plugin.
 See the [xsbt-web-plugin] project.

-Web Start support still needs a new home.
-Please consider adopting it!
-Use the [mailing list] for guidance.
+For an early version of an xsbt Web Start plugin, visit the [xsbt-webstart] project.

 ## How are inter-project dependencies different in 0.11?